jonnonz1/nz-statute-book/acts/public/2003/ngati-ruanui-claims-settlement-act-2003.md

 ### 89 Purposes of statutory acknowledgements
-(1) The only purposes of the statutory acknowledgements are— (a) to require consent authorities, the New Zealand Historic Places Trust, or the Environment Court to have regard to the statutory acknowledgements in relation to the statutory areas, as provided for in sections 90 to 92:
+(1) The only purposes of the statutory acknowledgements are— (a) to require consent authorities, Heritage New Zealand Pouhere Taonga, or the Environment Court to have regard to the statutory acknowledgements in relation to the statutory areas, as provided for in sections 90 to 92:
   (b) to require consent authorities to forward summaries of resource consent applications to the governance entity, as provided for in section 94:
   (c) to enable the governance entity and a member of Ngati Ruanui to cite the statutory acknowledgements as evidence of the association of Ngati Ruanui with the statutory areas, as provided for in section 95:
   (d) to enable the Minister of the Crown responsible for the management of the statutory areas, or the Commissioner of Crown Lands, to enter into deeds of recognition, as provided for in section 96.